- Find a Lawyer

 The Law Society of Alberta cannot provide you with legal advice about your matter.

 If you need legal advice about the situation that you are in, you may wish to speak with a lawyer about your next steps.
-If you need help finding a lawyer, Lawyer Referral is a free service that can help connect you with a lawyer.
+The Lawyer Directory is one way to help you find a lawyer to meet your legal needs.